Section E: 11 Plus Appeals - Miscellaneous

 4=Lacks self organisation, requires support

 This has been a requirement for heads of Buckinghamshire LA schools and for partner schools.
 For all other schools it has been optional.
-The deadline for heads to submit this information for the October 2012 11+ was 16th November 2012, a couple of weeks before the issuing of 11+ results.
+The deadline for heads to submit this information was 27th September 2013, a couple of weeks before the issuing of 11+ results.

 At the time of writing, further information can be found in the headteachers’ manual on the Buckinghamshire County Council website.

 b.
 How will headteacher recommendations be presented to panels?

 The LA has used the recommendation gradings for the children to provide an individual and school summary grid.
 They incorporate this onto a sheet titled ‘School Summary – Selection Appeals, Year of Entry …..’.

 Panels will be told the total number of children recommended under each heading, and how many of those children qualified.